 Dimensions: 6.00 x 9.00

-In a time of persistent uncertainty, fragile eco-structures, the politics of "populism," and limits in institutional leadership, The Caribbean on the Edge acts as an analytical roadmap into a challenging era of globalization for the countries on the edge of history in the Caribbean, those often on a policy standstill pondering which way and how to turn.
+In a time of persistent uncertainty, fragile eco-structures, the politics of "populism," and limits in institutional leadership, The Caribbean on the Edge acts as an analytical roadmap to a challenging era of globalization for the countries on the edge of history in the Caribbean, those often at a policy standstill pondering which way and how to turn.

-Winston Dookeran traces ideas evolved in development and diplomacy over the last decade to identify the path for new analytical leadership.
-The Caribbean on the Edge discusses the ideas central to leadership, including the political issues involved in development, governance, and diplomacy.
+Winston Dookeran traces ideas that have evolved in development and diplomacy over the last decade to identify the path for new analytical leadership.
+The Caribbean on the Edge deeply engages the political issues involved in development, governance, and diplomacy.

-Tracing the evolution of various schools of thought that influence policy choices, The Caribbean on the Edge introduces new approaches and risk factors that are aligned with the current realities in the region.
-Above all, this book is about the development of new practices that will usher in a radical shift in thinking, policy, and practice in order to unlock the paralysis of a Caribbean on the edge.
+Examining various schools of thought that influence policy choices, The Caribbean on the Edge discusses new approaches and risk factors that are aligned with the current realities in the region.
+Above all, this book is about the development of a new mindset that will usher in a radical shift in thinking, policy, and practice in order to unlock the paralysis of a Caribbean on the edge.

 "Winston Dookeran has crafted a wonderful study of the ideas of academics and practitioners to provide a roadmap for the survival and resilience of Caribbean society in the coming decades.
 This is an important contribution to the literature of the Caribbean development experience monitored by one of the region’s contemporary noted thinkers."Anthony T. Bryan, Professor of International Relations and Senior Fellow, Institute of International Relations, University of the West Indies

 "In The Caribbean on the Edge, Winston Dookeran draws on his experience as a senior practitioner in public policy and public administration and combines it with the critical analyses of an academic.
 A study in political economy, this book is indispensable to everyone engaged in Caribbean studies."Nelson Wiseman, Professor of Political Science, University of Toronto